rollyourown-xyz/ryo-website-content/collaborate/working_with_git/forking_and_pull_requests/index.md

 ![Codeberg Edit Button](Codeberg_Edit_Button_400.png)

 When you save your changes, please add a "commit message" that describes briefly what has changed.
 This will help reviewers and the repository maintainer to review your work later.
+Please also add the text `Signed-off-by: YOUR NAME <YOUR EMAIL ADDRESS>` to confirm that you have read and agree to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).

 ### Making changes on GitHub